Hessisches Landesmuseum Darmstadt: Renovations and extensions

 A large extension on the west side of the main building was designed by Reinhold Kargel, completed in 1984.
 As of 2023, the controversial, confusing modern building extension houses the painting gallery with 400 paintings.
-After major €80-million renovations from 2007 onwards, it reopened on 13 September 2014.
+After major €80 million renovations from 2007 onwards, it reopened on 13 September 2014.
 About 100,000 exhibits are displayed on 9000 m2 of exhibition space; the complete floor area is 12000 m2.
 In its high-rise north wing, the museum houses the Art Nouveau/prehistory and early history, zoology/handicrafts, geology and modern/contemporary arts collections on floors one above the other.
 Cultural history is presented in the lower south wing.

 Collections

 The museum is especially noted for its art collection, including Pieter Brueghel the Elder's The Magpie on the Gallows, and one of the plaques from the Magdeburg Ivories (c.
 968).
 There are also strong collections of Art Nouveau objects from several countries, and German, Dutch and Flemish paintings.
 Basis of the graphic collection are the works by Dürer and Rembrandt, bought by museum founder Louis I, Grand Duke of Hesse in 1803.
 Interested visitors can request original prints and drawings in the study room.

-It also features an important natural history collection, with for instance fossils from the nearby Messel pit and a historic American mastodon skeleton ("Peale's mastodon") purchased by the Darmstadt naturalist Johann Jakob Kaup.
+It also features an important natural history collection, with for instance fossils from the nearby Messel pit and a historic American mastodon skeleton ("Peale's mastodon"), originally exhibited at Peale's Philadelphia Museum, purchased by the Darmstadt naturalist Johann Jakob Kaup.
 Also notable are the reconstructions of eleven hominid busts and ten large-scale habitat dioramas.

 The Simon Spierer Collection A Forest of Sculptures includes works of well-known international artists of the 20th century from Early Modern to Contemporary art, like Constantin Brâncuși, Alberto Giacometti, Max Ernst, Henry Moore, Tony Cragg, Hans Arp, Barbara Hepworth.
 Spierer donated the sculpture collection in 2004.
 Stele and Torso are the predominant motifs.

 The museum owns 290 objects by Joseph Beuys in seven rooms ("Block Beuys"), the world's largest complex of his works.
 Key works of the 1970 installation are expansive felt objects (1964–67), Fond III (layered felt and copper, 1969), Scenes from the Deer Hunt (big closet with compartments filled with many small objects, 1961) and Chair with Fat (1963).
-Beuys himself worked on the installation until his death.
+Beuys worked on the installation until his death in 1986.
 Richard Rijnvos wrote music to each of the seven rooms.